mkorthof/chrupd/docs/Options.md

          -cAutoUp   auto update this script, set option to <0|1> (default=1) -appDir    extract archives to %AppData%\Chromium\Application\$name
-         -linkArgs  option sets <arguments> for chrome.exe in Chromium shortcut -ignVer    ignore version mismatch between feed and filename
+         -linkArgs  option sets <arguments> for chrome.exe in Chromium shortcut -sysLvl    system-level install, for all users on machine -ignVer    ignore version mismatch between feed and filename

          -cUpdate   manually update this script to latest version